atulvarshneya/quantum-computing/blogs/Short Note 02 - Many-Worlds Intrepretation.md

 ```

 The output shows exactly what MWI describes.
 After the Hadamard, the
-statevector has two non-zero entries --- two branches, each carrying
+statevector has two non-zero entries, two branches, each carrying
 amplitude $\frac{1}{\sqrt{2}}$.
 The squared magnitude of each amplitude
 gives the probability: $\left( \frac{1}{\sqrt{2}} \right)^{2} = 0.5$ for
 each branch.
 When we measure, we as observers become entangled with the
 qubit and *find ourselves in one of the two branches*.
 The other branch
-does not disappear --- it simply no longer interacts with us.
+does not disappear, it simply no longer interacts with us.

-# 4. Entanglement: Branches Becoming Correlated
+# Entanglement: Branches Becoming Correlated

 In the [Short Note on superposition and
 entanglement](https://github.com/atulvarshneya/quantum-computing/blob/master/blogs/Short%20Note%2001%20-%20Superposition%20and%20Entanglement.md),